w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ### Team members

 * Yu-kai Tseng [GitHub](https://github.com/yktseng) has an master's degree in Computer Science.
-He also has 9-year working experience on developing Industrial Network Management Softwares/Services, and is now a freelancer.
+He also had 9-year working experience on developing Industrial Network Management Softwares/Services, and is now a freelancer.
+Yu-kai is familiar with backend service developing and had experience on leading large distributed system design and develop.

 * Yao-hsin Chen [GitHub](https://github.com/iisaint) has a PhD in Computer Science.